MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/app-permissions.md

 ### Required permissions

-* RECEIVE_MESSAGE, REPLYTO_MESSAGE.
-The bot can receive messages from users and reply to them.<sup>1</sup>
+* RECEIVE_MESSAGE, REPLYTO_MESSAGE: The bot can receive messages from users and reply to them.<sup>1</sup>

-* POST_MESSAGE_USER.
-After a user has sent a message to a bot, the bot can send the user direct messages (also called *proactive messages* at any time.
+* POST_MESSAGE_USER: After a user has sent a message to a bot, the bot can send the user direct messages (also called *proactive messages* at any time.

-* GET_CHANNEL_LIST.
-Bots added to teams can get a list of names and IDs of the channels in a team.
+* GET_CHANNEL_LIST: Bots added to teams can get a list of names and IDs of the channels in a team.

 ### Optional permissions